agrc/geocoding-toolbox/README.md

 ## Installation

 1. Sign up for an [AGRC Web API account](https://developer.mapserv.utah.gov) and create a new "Server" API key using your external ip address.
-1. Download the [release zip file](https://github.com/agrc/geocoding-toolbox/raw/master/tool/AGRC%20Geocode%20Tools.zip) for ArcGIS Pro.
-Check out the [`py-2` branch](https://github.com/agrc/geocoding-toolbox/raw/py-2/tool/AGRC%20Geocode%20Tools.zip) for the ArcGIS Desktop version.
+1. Download the [ArcGIS Pro Geocoding Tool for python 3](https://github.com/agrc/geocoding-toolbox/raw/master/tool/AGRC%20Geocode%20Tools.zip) or the less recommended [ArcGIS Desktop Geocoding Tool for python 2](https://github.com/agrc/geocoding-toolbox/raw/py-2/tool/AGRC%20Geocode%20Tools.zip). _Python 2.7 reached the end of its life on January 1st, 2020.
+Please upgrade your Python as Python 2.7 is no longer maintained. pip 21.0 will drop support for Python 2.7 in January 2021.
+More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support._
 1. Unzip the contents of `AGRC Geocode Tools.zip` to a directory on your computer and open the associated python toolbox in ArcGIS Pro/Desktop.

 ## Development